 Take five minutes and begin to write down some of your responses to the following questions.
-This is a very personal exercise and you might want to continue responding to these questions later in private.
+Note that this is a very personal exercise and you might want to spend a longer time in private responding to these questions.

 • How is God's mission changing you? • What specific areas of your life does God want to renew/reshape/repair? • God continues to call people out of their comfort zones!
 What comfort zone is God calling you out of?